When and where is the 2016 University Commencement?

 Parking in Morningside Heights on University Commencement morning is challenging.
 On-campus parking, which is extremely limited, is not available to the general public during Commencement Week.
 If you must drive, please leave plenty of time for a parking search and also allow time for walking to campus.
 There are only a few parking garages near campus.
 These fill up early during Commencement Week and cannot be counted on for convenient parking.

 A shuttle bus is available to take guests with disabilities and their families to designated campus gates near the accessible seating area on University Commencement day.
 These passengers can be dropped off anywhere around the perimeter of Morningside Campus and will be shuttled to the designated gate.
 There is no designated parking for guests with disabilities.

 Finally, city parking rules will be in full effect during Commencement Week; please take note of meters and other parking regulations.
-Also, many of the streets surrounding campus are blocked off very early the morning of the University Commencement.
+Please note that many of the streets surrounding campus are blocked off very early on the morning of University Commencement.
 If you park in a location near campus the night before University Commencement, please diligently check for any signage indicating that the street will be closed.
 Failure to notice these signs may result in your car being towed.

 What is the difference between graduation and Commencement?